merative/acd-containers/src/pages/security/manage-access.md

 1. Use that token as a bearer token to call acd through the proxy route passing the bearer token on the Authorization header (eg:
 `curl -X GET -H "Authorization: Bearer eyJ....z9g" -k "https://<proxy_route_name>-<proxy_route_namespace>.apps.yourserver.com/services/clinical_data_annotator/api/v1/flows?version=2021-05-18"`

 The delegate-urls parms says for which paths it should forward and what the caller needs to have access to allow it.
-In this example we forward all calls ('/') if the caller has `get` access to the services in the target acd namespace  (which we created the role and granted that permission the service account).
+In this example we forward all calls ('/') if the caller has `get` access to the services in the target ACD namespace  (which we created the role and granted that permission the service account).
 More info on openshift RBAC access is here - https://docs.openshift.com/container-platform/4.7/authentication/using-rbac.html
 Note here we have the proxy service account doing double duty - it is used to run the proxy service and do the token review (so it needed that cluster role binding) and we have it as the service account that is calling into ACD and bound it to that serviceview role to allow it.
-In practice you have many service accounts and use their tokens to act as different acd tenants.
+In practice you have many service accounts and use their tokens to act as different ACD tenants.
 Also note if your application runs in the cluster you may want to consider using [bound service access tokens](https://docs.openshift.com/container-platform/4.7/authentication/bound-service-account-tokens.html) to have the tokens dynamically generated and rotated by the kubelet using the [TokenRequest api](https://jpweber.io/blog/a-look-at-tokenrequest-api/).

 More options and details for the proxy are available at [OpenShift OAuth Proxy](https://github.com/openshift/oauth-proxy#openshift-oauth-proxy).